 The Arts and Culture Capital

 Madison is a city where you’ll find culture around every corner.
 Here, you can catch Broadway plays and the Madison Museum of Contemporary Art on the same street—both in stunning César Pelli-designed buildings.
 Go from art literature labs to live music in one night.
 Find a stellar lineup of fairs and festivals and meet the makers at tiny galleries.
+Discover over eight independent bookstores throughout the city.
 And did we mention how many of the museums in Madison are free?
 (The answer is four, with one more coming back in 2027.)

 Accessibility to the arts means offering opportunities to not just view, but to do.
 Dozens of our makers, creators and doers offer drop-in classes and workshops that allow you to make a custom work of art or learn a new skill.
 We like to call these ed-ventures, but you might call them your new favorite travel memory.